srilakshmikanthanp/clipbirdesk/docs/design/Protocol.md

 Clipbird utilizes a discovery mechanism to identify compatible devices within the local network by utilizing the mdns protocol.
 This mechanism allows the client to discover the server without requiring the user to manually enter the IP address and port number.

-## Protocol

-Clipbird utilizes the TCP/IP protocol for reliable communication between devices.
-The packets transmitted within the application are in binary format, consisting of a header and a body.
-The header contains essential information about the packet, such as its type and additional metadata.
-The body of the packet contains the actual data being transmitted, which typically includes clipboard content.
-By employing TCP/IP, Clipbird ensures that the packets are sent and received accurately, enabling seamless clipboard synchronization between devices.
-The use of a structured packet format with a header and body allows for efficient and organized data transmission within the application.

-## Security

-Clipbird uses TLS over TCP to ensure secure communication between devices.
-TLS provides end-to-end encryption, preventing unauthorized access to the data being transmitted.
-This security mechanism ensures that the clipboard content is protected from malicious attacks and other security threats, allowing for safe and secure clipboard synchronization across devices.
-By utilizing TLS over TCP, Clipbird guarantees that the clipboard data is transmitted securely and reliably, enhancing the overall user experience.

 ## Connection

 Clipbird supports automatic reconnection between already connected devices.
 Clipbird Achieve this by utilizing JWT token for authentication.
 When a client connects to the server, the client need to pass JWT token to the server.
 The following cases are possible.